Up to 50% off sofas & mattresses — limited‑time deals.

 • Backrests: supportive blend of foam and poly fibers

-• Upholstery approach: offered across customizable fabrics and leathers; performance-fabric focus highlighted
+• Upholstery approach: available in customizable fabrics and leathers, with a strong performance-fabric angle

-• Fabric performance positioning: Crypton performance fabrics described as stain-, odor-, and moisture-resistant in every fiber
+• Fabric performance positioning: Crypton performance fabrics are described as stain-, odor-, and moisture-resistant in every fiber

-• Cushion feel (our use): medium-firm, with steady push-back that discouraged sliding-forward slouching
+• Cushion feel (our use): medium-firm, with steady push-back that helped keep posture more upright

 • Practical seating capacity (63" in our home): best for two adults; three felt cramped quickly

-• Delivery/setup: White Glove service includes unpacking, inspecting, assembling, placing in-room, and removing packaging/debris
+• Delivery/setup: White Glove service includes unpacking, inspecting, assembling, placing the sofa in-room, and removing packaging and debris

-• Delivery timing note (in-stock orders): contact within 14 business days with more shipment details
+• Delivery timing note (in-stock orders): Arhaus says buyers are contacted within 14 business days with shipment details

-• Warehouse hold guidance: merchandise cannot be held more than 90 days
+• Warehouse hold guidance: Arhaus says merchandise can be held for up to 90 days before delivery must be scheduled

-• Returns/exchanges (general): 14 days for many furniture items, with a 10% restocking fee in certain cases; custom special-order merchandise is not eligible for cancellations/returns/exchanges
+• Returns/exchanges (general): stock furniture has a 14-day return window, with a 10% restocking fee in many non-defect cases; custom special-order pieces are not eligible for cancellation, return, or exchange

 • Warranty (indoor upholstery): frames & spring support systems lifetime; cushion cores & tailoring 3 years; motion mechanisms 3 years; fabric & leather not covered